Factobotics/FlexHex-Rose-AP/docs/getting-started.md

 By default, you will be greeted with the welcome landing page, shortly describing further steps and other pages.

-You can navigate pages using the NavBar on the left of the page.
+You can navigate pages using the navigation bar on the left of the page.

 - **Measurements:**